software-crafters-karachi/learning-guide/learning-guide.md

 # Learning Guide for Software Crafters

-Are passionate about building high-quality software, writing maintainable code, understanding business problems and delivering continuously?
-The following resources will help you get started.
+Are you passionate about building high-quality software, writing maintainable code, understanding business problems and delivering continuously?

+We've put together a set of resources (books, Slack groups, Twitter handles, YouTube videos...) to help you get started.
+The list is by no means exhaustive; it is meant to introduce you to the different avenues where you can learn more.

 ## Topics overview